ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 ## Deprecation of AMQP

-AMQP as a transport protocol for target to server communication is deprecated in favor for HTTP.
-This process will be rolled out over several releases to minimize disruption to clients.
+AMQP as a transport protocol for target to server communication is deprecated in favor for HTTP(S).
 NI recommends disabling AMQP on the server and updating test applications to use the HTTP version of SystemLink APIs.

 1. Open **NI SystemLink Server Configuration**.